objectionary/eo/eo-maven-plugin/src/it/custom_goals/README.md

 of EO programs.
 We have to be sure that the plugin correctly performs particular set of goals in order to compile a program.
-We just check that for a particular set of goals the particular set of artifacts and folders will be compiled and create.
-The idea to use only specific goals of the plugin rather than entire compilation process.
+We just check that for a particular set of goals the particular set of artifacts and folders will be compiled and created.
+The idea is to use only specific goals of the plugin rather than entire compilation process.
 The full list of steps that will be performed you can check in the [pom.xml](pom.xml) in `eo-maven-plugin` description: